Merlyno979/GUACAMOLE_MicRedirect_FIX/README.md

 # GUACAMOLE_MicRedirect_FIX

+The problem is: Guacamole RDP audio mic redirection is intermittent

 Deply this pachee why i have spent one week to find resolv the RDP problem in the version 1.2.0 of Guacamole.
 So... i found this post: https://github.com/apache/guacamole-server/pull/312#issuecomment-723833894&#010 "myjimmy" have resolv the problem and i decide to download your repository for resolv my problem but after installation not work.